tomdu3/out-and-about/README.md

 #### Database Models

-A PostgreSQL database hosted on render.com was used to hold the data collected for pride events.
+A PostgreSQL database hosted on Neon.tech was used to hold the data collected for pride events.

 ##### Pride Event Model